lukasflu/Orientation_Thickness_Extraction_Geol_Maps/README.md

 	-> figure(4): chords and chord plane evolution of a specific trace in a stereonet -> figure(5): signal height diagram

-    Make sure the TIE-toolbox with all its subfolders is registered as a Matlab search path.
+    Make sure the "Orientation_Thickness_Extraction_Geol_Maps" routine with all its subfolders is registered as a Matlab search path.

 EXAMPLE:

 In the "Example Data" folder we propose a practical example in order to get used to TIE.

-The data are presented and discussed in detail in Rauch et al. (2019): https://doi.org/10.1016/j.jsg.2019.06.007

-The example data are already set as initial data set of the TIE-toolbox.
-Run the master in order to see the TIE results.
-If you wish to run your own data, just change the INPUT data in the master file.
+The data are presented and discussed in detail in Nibourel et al. (submitted): *add doi here* The example data are already set as initial data set in the script "A_INPUT_TIE".
+If you wish to run your own data, change the INPUT data in "A_INPUT_TIE".

 ADVICE: